 - Countryside counselling

 - Countryside counselling provides counselling for farmers, giving advice when farmers might need support.
 Their website (click here) helps with direction to where this support can be accessed, providing a variation of counselling options: home visits, telephone calls and online help.

 - The DPJ Foundation

-- The Daniel Picton-Jones (DPJ) foundation supports people in rural communities suffering poor mental health, especially men in the agricultural sector, they also offer fully funded counselling with qualified counsellors. click here to find out more.
+- The DPJ Foundation supports people in rural communities suffering poor mental health, especially men in the agricultural sector, they also offer fully funded counselling with qualified counsellors.
+Click here to find out more.